-The regulated costs make season a determining factor for farmer income (FER).
+The regulated costs make the season a determining factor for farmer income (FER).
 This seasonal factor is directly related to the total costs, meaning that when the costs set by farmers have been determined, the season has an additional impact that must be anticipated.
-Therefore, when the season is in line with the planting process, the cost is 6,000,000 (IDR) can be allocated as additional income for farmers.
-This logical calculation is in line with what was stated by Kumar et.al (2020), Hoesada (2021) and Gardher (2021) that the environment guarantees increases or decreases and even losses for farmers in their planting activities.
-This condition is in line with what was explained by Soetriono & Suwandari (2016) and Radianto (2020) because the paddy planting season is also strongly influenced by seasonal support.
-Relationships that provide guarantees for increasing farmers' income.
-The correlation also refers to Djoko's statement below:
+Therefore, when the season is in line with the planting process, the cost of 6,000,000 (IDR) can be allocated as additional income for farmers.
+This logical calculation is consistent with what was stated by Kumar et al. (2020), Hoesada (2021), and Gardher (2021) that the environment guarantees increases or decreases and even losses for farmers in their planting activities.
+This condition also aligns with what Soetriono and

+Suwandari (2016) and Radianto (2020) explained because the paddy planting season is also strongly influenced by seasonal support.
+Its relationships provide guarantees for increasing farmers' income.
+The correlation also refers to Djoko's following statement:

 Calculating....income for us...if based on being a farmer is the main target given.
-Given this, it means that income is the final line that can bring prosperity, because the season determines this line, meaning that the season clearly supports the line that has an impact on the final calculation of farmers as a result of work in enjoying planting process a iob that is occupied. the as [Menghitung....pendapatan bagi kita...kalau didasarkan dadi orang tani menjadi sasaran utama sing diberikan.
+Given this, it means that income is the final line that can bring prosperity, because the season determines this line, meaning that the season clearly supports the line that has an impact on the final calculation of farmers as a result of work in enjoying the planting process as a job that is occupied.
+[Menghitung....pendapatan bagi kita...kalau didasarkan dadi orang tani menjadi sasaran utama sing diberikan.
 Diberikan ini artinya pendapatan dadi garis akhir yang dapat mensejahterakan, karennya mangsa menjadi penentu garis tersebut mas...artinya mangsa atau musim mendukung jelas garis sing menehi dampak pada hitung-hitungan akhir petani sebagai hasil jerih payahe dalam menikmati proses tanam sebagai pekerjaan yang ditekuninya.]

-The welfare of the farmers referred to by Djoko is the income calculation in the structure of the sales chain of their planting products, so that sales become the value and price of agricultural production.
-This relationship provides a study that at the point where the income calculation results maintain the harvest quality with the consequence that costs are regulated and the season can be maintained, then the overall costs and risks to the harvest quality are maintained.
+The welfare of the farmers referred to by Djoko is the income calculation in the structure of the sales chain of their planting products so that sales become the value and price of agricultural production.
+This relationship provides a study that when the income calculation results maintain the harvest quality with the consequence that costs are regulated and the season can be maintained, the overall costs and risks to the harvest quality are maintained.

-The relationship between input (cost and season) and output (harvest income) of the farmer is a linear relationship, not a reciprocal relationship.
-That is, that costs and seasons are efforts that are deliberately made as farmer expenses in achieving their income goals.
-This relationship can be described as follows: Therefore, the organizers of the farming business always try to make the harvest successful (a lot).
-If the harvest is in paddy form, then the farmers hope that this harvest is at least enough to cover the costs that are regulated as the planting process up to the next harvest or planting season.
-Conditions are in line with those stated by Barokah et.al (2014), Harjito et.al (2016), Izzah et.al (2018), Agyemang et.al (2018), Andreev (2019), Gustaman (2020), Suarsa et.al (2021) and Badu et.al (2021).
-They explained that farmers' expenses form the basis for calculating harvest in receiving as a farming process that has been carried out, so that income is expressed in calculating the difference in harvest.
+The relationship between the farmer's input (cost and season) and output (harvest income) is linear, not a reciprocal relationship.
+It means that costs and seasons are deliberately made as farmer expenses in achieving their income goals.
+This relationship can be described as follows: The organizers of the farming business always try to make the harvest successful (a lot); If the harvest is in paddy form, the farmers hope that this harvest is at least enough to cover the costs regulated as the planting process up to the next harvest or planting season; Such conditions are in line with those stated by Barokah et al. (2014), Harjito et al. (2016), Izzah et al. (2018), Agyemang et al. (2018), Andreev (2019), Gustaman (2020), Suarsa et al. (2021), and Badu et al. (2021).
+They explained that farmers' expenses form the basis for calculating harvest in receiving as a farming process, so income is expressed in calculating the difference in harvest.